Enhjin/Vivere/docs/proposal.md

 *Moonshot Case:*

-> We hope that our agent can perform well in more complicated worlds, not only in an environment where a farm is on fire.
+> We hope that our agent can perform well in more complicated worlds, not only in a situation where the environment is on fire.

 ### Appointment with the Instructor